 In other words, legitimate ethical value judgments presuppose the reality of something like sin.
 Otherwise, such judgments would be merely arbitrary, and we would be left with a determinism of one sort or another that would provide no grounding for a distinction between what ought to be in relation to what is.

-We must understand that there is a fundamental misalignment of being in this world.
-Whether one refers to this misalignment as “sin” (Christianity), “dukkha” (Buddhism), or anything else, it is undeniably there, and any attempt to live life apart from an acknowledgment and an accommodation of this truth will result in a flight from the self and reality.
-The end result will be a deep sense of unresolved guilt (i.e., a state in which one's misalignment of being becomes a true "rupture" of being).
+As noted in the above section, there is a fundamental misalignment of being in this world.
+Whether one refers to this misalignment as “sin” (Christianity), “dukkha” (Buddhism), or anything else, it is undeniably there.
+Any attempt to live life apart from an acknowledgment and accommodation of this truth will result in a flight from the self and reality.
+The end result will be a deep sense of unresolved guilt - a state in which one's misalignment of being becomes a true "rupture" of being).

-This is the reality of our existence in this world, and, at some point, this reality must be faced honestly.
-Needless to say, a philosopher such as Heidegger strongly emphasizes this state of being, and it would seem to be true that any failure to acknowledge this personal reality results in a flight from the self as well as a failure to live life with genuine authenticity.
+This is the reality of our existence in this world, and, at some point, this reality must be faced with honesty.
+A philosopher such as Heidegger strongly emphasizes this state of being, and any failure to acknowledge this personal reality results in a flight from the self as well as a failure to live life with genuine authenticity.